krispenney/lecture-notes/CS349/lecture16.md

 * Research
   * "The Fish" - Diagram to find why people are unhappy with office, give priority.
   *  "Sense of Mastery": The user feels like their in controll of the software.
   * Collected alot of customer data, directly from customers.
+No interference from employees/managment
     * Which commands do people use the most?
     * how are commands used together?
     * Where do people fail?
+    * Tracked user command usage.
+    * Tracked user input methods (Cut, Copy, past - toolbar vs. keyboard?).
+      * Used to allow for similar usage patterns between versions.

+* Design Tenents
+  * Goals for new Design --> How to get there?
+  * Helps to make decisions

+* Prototypes
+  * started with paper prototypes.
+  * **Conceptual Prototypes**: Explore one specific use case.
+  * iterations and explorations